qawolf/qawolf/docs/docs/install.md

 QA Wolf will also detect if you are using [TypeScript](https://www.typescriptlang.org), and update its configuration to create tests in TypeScript instead of JavaScript if applicable.

+See the guide on [configuring QA Wolf](configure_qa_wolf) to learn more.

-After the dependencies have been installed, run the following to make sure QA Wolf was installed successfully:
+After the dependencies have finished installing, run the following to make sure QA Wolf was installed successfully:

 ```bash
 npx qawolf howl